DJoshBrown/DJoshBrown/README.md

-- 👋 Hi, I’m @DJoshBrown
-- 👀 I’m interested in Full Stack Web Development using Django
-- 🌱 I’m currently learning React

--Currently I am looking for work as a Full Stack Web Developer.
-If you feel I may be the developer right for your teams need feel free to contact me, or visit my website for more information.
+-  Hi, I’m @DJoshBrown!
+I am a buisness support specialist with the St.Clair Catholic District School Board.
+I specialize in creating custom reports for Aspen, using the Java based reporting framework JasperSoft Studio.

 <!---